General Educational Development: History

 In November 1942, the United States Armed Forces Institute asked the American Council on Education (ACE) to develop a battery of tests to measure high school-level academic skills.
 These tests gave military personnel and veterans who had enrolled in the military before completing high school a way to demonstrate their proficiency.
 Passing these tests gave returning soldiers and sailors the academic credentials they needed to get civilian jobs and gain access to post-secondary education or training.

 ACE revised the GED tests for a third time in 1988.
 The most noticeable change to the series was the addition of a writing sample, or essay.
 The new tests placed more emphasis on socially relevant topics and problem-solving skills.
 Surveys of test-takers found that more students (65%) reported taking the test with the intention of continuing their education beyond high school, rather than to get better employment (30%).

 A fourth revision was made in 2002 to make the test comply with more recent standards for high-school education.

 A fifth revision was released on January 2, 2014, designed to be administered on Pearson VUE, a proprietary computer-based testing platform.
 The new test applies to the United States and internationally, but not to Canada, which used the 2002 version.
-As of May 2024, Canada discontinued the GED.
 It retained four content areas—language arts, mathematics, science, and social studies—but with different content to "measure a foundational core of knowledge and skills that are essential for career and college readiness."

+Canadian provinces and territories discontinued use of the GED in May 2024, replacing it with the domestically-developed Canadian Adult Education Credential.